mattywausb/ElBanquos_kitchentimer/README.md

 ## Easy and intuitive 2 finger operations
 * Set and start timer
-* Granularity of stepping adapts to total interval (there is normally no need to scroll over every minute, when the interval is more than an hour)
+* Size of steps adapts to total interval (there is normally no need to scroll over every second, when the interval is more than 5 minutes)
 * Acknowledge alarm
-* Change an alreay running timer (necessary when something irregular happened in the cooking process)
+* Change an alreday running timer (necessary when something irregular happened in the cooking process)
 * put timer on hold
-* dismiss timer
+* cancel timer
-* check the inital time, the timer started from
+* check the original time, the timer started from
-* measure time when timer is over
+* measure time since timer is over

 # What you will find in the repository
 * Arduino sketch for the timer